lagerdata/lager-cli/docs/source/connecting.rst

 ``--device``
 ~~~~~~~~~~~~

-Specify what type of device is connected to the gateway.
+Identifies the Device Under Test which is connected to your gateway.
+See below for a list of supported devices.
+Example usage: ``lager connect --device nrf52``.

+.. autodata:: lager_cli.SUPPORTED_DEVICES

 ``--transport``
 ~~~~~~~~~~~~~~~